Gut-on-chip: keeping up with the technology

 In summary, this device is a sound reproduction of the human intestine and thus has a promising future.
 The intestine is an essential organ that needs to be perfectly understood due to its complex combination of characteristics.
 This chip would facilitate the study of mechanoregulation of intestinal function and host-microbe symbiosis and evolution.

 It also would offer a platform for drug screening and toxicology testing.
-Research on multiple gastrointestinal diseases, like Crohn’s disease, the unknown causes, would benefit from it.
-The animal models concerning tests on metabolism, transport, and oral absorption of drugs and nutrients could be avoided.
+Research on multiple gastrointestinal diseases, like Crohn’s disease, and their unknown causes would benefit from it.
+Animal models concerning tests on metabolism, transport, and oral absorption of drugs and nutrients could be avoided.

 This current research method raises ethical controversies and provides results that are only sometimes applicable to humans, creating an urgency for developing alternatives.
-We could argue that this model is a significant simplification of reality, but there is a possibility of progressively adding other features.
+We could argue that this model is a significant simplification of reality, but it is possible to progressively add other features.

 For instance, blood could be directly used as flowing fluid instead of the current medium.
 Another opportunity would be the development of a gut-liver-on-a-chip that could allow research on the first-pass effect in the metabolism of drugs and nutrients [6].